 Such a beautiful site at happy hour on the Marina in SJD.

 Gangs of kids run amok in beach gear.
 Someone is making useless announcements over a loudspeaker from the Cielo truck that meanders along the roadway.
 Family pets travel in stray packs looking for handouts.

-Cabo Pulmo is that perfect spot.
+We drive the highway to get to where we are going fast.
 From San Jose del Cabo it's about an hour and a half drive East on the two lane highway, headed for Los Barriles.

 Welcome to the national reserve for marine life